BryceAshey/raspberry-pi-kubernetes-cluster/docs/kubernetes-setup.md

 ## Confirmation

-You should be able to run the following command from kuber04m01
+You should be able to see the following response from kuber04m01
 ```
 > kubectl get nodes